 Remember to cite LawCareers.Net on your application form if you apply to Geldards LLP.

 The training contract recruitment process has four parts, starting with an online application form.
 The application form is designed to collect information such as academic record, work experience and finishes with four questions that explore personal qualities.
 This is where the entire of the HR team review each individual application and CV, using your details to connect you with other events and anything else positive (contact with us, work experience, attendance at events etc.) that we can find to give a more holistic overview of your application.
 When we're reviewing this stage we're looking for anyway to see you as a person and what you can offer the firm.

 Applicants are then shortlisted to complete a short notice written assessment around a topic of law so that we can gauge the candidates' ability and aptitude.
 The written assessment will be issued to successfully shortlisted applicants at noon on a Friday to be returned by 9am on the following Monday.
 The date of which will be confirmed when the recruitment drive has begun.
 Extra time can be provided during this stage for students who request it, in this case the assessments will be sent out on the Thursday to be returned at 9:00am the following Monday.

-The recruitment process for 2019, 2020 and 2021 training contract intakes opened on 1 February 2019 and applications will close on 1 March 2019.
+The recruitment process for 2021 training contract intakes will open on 1 February 2020 and applications will close on 28 February 2020.
 If you are interested, please apply at: www.thriveatgeldards.co.uk.